charliecalvert/CloudNotes/Isit322/Isit322Midterm2019.md

 - this url: **/git-user-get-user-repos** in the client and in the Main Server.

 Since we want to get private repositories, you will need to log in with your token.
 An approach similar to [this one][stoct] worked for me.

+**NOTE**: _I messed a bit with the permissions I set on the GitHub web site for my token before I could see private repositories.
+Perhaps it was unnecessary, but consider giving yourself the right to do anything by delete a repository at least until you get it to work one time.
+Recall that this is found in the Settings (developer) for your GitHub account._

 ## Client Get Repos